 You can choose to set your course to Complete when the course has ended, but you can no longer make changes to it.
 Students can access the content, but they can't participate in the course any longer.
 For example, they can't reply to discussions or submit assignments.
 This option is only available for the Ultra Course View.

 When a course is complete, you can change the course back to open or private.
+Return to your course and in the Details & Actions panel, select the Students can view content, but can't participate link.
+Make a selection in the pop-up window.

-However, if a course has an end date, and the end date passes, then students can't access the course any longer.
+If a course has an end date, and the end date passes, then students can't access the course any longer.
 So, if you complete a course and open it again after the end date, students can't access it.

 If you complete a course, you may no longer upload a file to the gradebook.